Thinkinary/thinkinary-docs/docs/articles/README.md

 Each time the user updates the body of the article, it's a good practice to wait for the user to finish typing before saving the article to draft.
 The draft exist till the article is published or submitted for review.

+Create an `Article` instance and initialize some properties.
+You can decide to pass the initialization of as constructor props.
-Create an instance to the article object, this is what you'll submit to the backend. example
+ This is what we'll submit to the database. example
 ```typescript
 const article = new Article();
 // Specifying the author